-- It helps the organization’s capability to address product safety and effectiveness.
+- It helps the organization to address product safety and effectiveness.

 - Allows the organization to obtain external recognition of conformity of the quality management system to accepted requirements (Certification).

-- Determine the capability of the process for customers, as per basic processes for ISO 13485 standard
+- Determine the capability of the process for customers, as per basic processes for this standard.

 - Design, Implement and manage a Medical Devices organizational system of inter-related processes to implement the policy and attain the objectives.